Kamilcuk/nomad-tools/README.md

 + nomad-watch start --help
 Usage: nomad-watch start [OPTIONS] JOBFILE

   Start a Nomad Job.
-Then act like started mode.
+Then act like mode started.
+JOBFILE can be file with a HCL or JSON nomad job or it can be a string containing a HCL or JSON nomad job.

 Options:
   -h, --help  Show this message and exit.